lyotvincent/LPAD/README.md

-  -c C        the restart probability, the default is 0.9 -o O        the storage path and filename of result, the default is ./out -p P        optional, the Penalty coefficient, the default is 1 -k K        optional, the top k, 0 ~ 1， the default is 0.6
+  -c C        the restart probability, the default is 0.9 -o O        the storage path and filename of result, the default is ./out -p P        optional, the Penalty coefficient, the default is 1 -k K        optional, the top k, 0 ~ 1， the default value is inferred based on w automatically.

 ```